teamplify/teamplify-runner/README.md

 ### Other

-If you are experiencing a problem that is not listed above, or the suggested solution doesn't work, don't hesitate to
+For any issue with Teamplify, we recommend that you try to [upgrade](#upgrades) first.
+We release updates frequently.
+It's quite possible that the problem that you encountered is already addressed in a newer version.

-[open an issue on Github](https://github.com/teamplify/teamplify-runner/issues) or contact us at [support@teamplify.com](mailto:support@teamplify.com).
+If the suggested solutions above don't work, please don't hesitate to [open an issue on Github](https://github.com/teamplify/teamplify-runner/issues) or contact us at [support@teamplify.com](mailto:support@teamplify.com).
 You can also use the live chat on [teamplify.com](https://teamplify.com).
 We're ready